riedelsolutions/fontdatabaseReloaded/README.md

 FontDatabase lets you input the font you have in mind, and a parameter— Do you need a font more minimal (sans-serif)?
 One that's more detailed (serif)?
 Do you want to be more liberal and get suggestions on more formal or informal fonts?
 FontDatabase gives you all these alternatives in seconds.

-FontDatabase is the first product I made for my tech startup, [The M Company](https://TheMComp.com).

 ## Why not...?
 FontDatabase isn't the only font suggestion tool that exists.
 It wasn't the first, and plenty more came after.
 So **what makes FontDatabase.app uniquely useful?**